Car Buying Strategies

 Besides the electric-only revamp, the 2020 Hyundai Ioniq has an updated exterior.
 Some trims have received an upgraded wheels and LED lighting plans.
 In addition, the safety and infotainment options have been improved to compete with similar vehicles on the market.

-Top 10 Reasons to Buy a 2020 Hyundai Ioniq – The Pros
+Ten Reasons You May Like the 2020 Hyundai Ioniq – The Pros

 1. It's Electric